MEMORIAL DAY -MONDAY MAY 27, 2019

 The simple answer is—his wife.

-While visiting Petersburg, Virginia – which fell to General Grant 150 years ago in 1865 after a year-long, deadly siege – Mary Logan learned about the city’s women who had formed a Ladies’ Memorial Association.
+While visiting Petersburg, Virginia – which fell to General Grant in 1865 after a deadly, year-long siege – Mary Logan learned about the city’s women who had formed a Ladies’ Memorial Association.
 Their aim was to show admiration “…for those who died defending homes and loved ones.”

 Choosing June 9th, the anniversary of “The Battle of the Old Men and the Young Boys” in 1864, a teacher had taken her students to the city’s cemetery to decorate the graves of the fallen.
 General Logan’s wife wrote to him about the practice.
 Soon after, he ordered a day of remembrance.